equalframework/equal-doc/Basics/Testing.md

 The type of value expected in **'return'** must be in array (ex: ['integer'], ['boolean'], ['array'] ... )

+The **'expected'** field can be anything but **null**

-When the 'test' function returns a value, it's going through some logic that tells us whether it's "ok" or "ko"
+In the **'test'** part you can do pretty much any logic you want, but you have to **return** something in the end.
+When this 'test' function returns a value, it's going through some logic that tells us whether it's "ok" or "ko"

 To understand that we can look at the source code of **Tester.class.php** :